 This tutorial has shown you how to build more intelligence into an online food ordering service or app using PredictionIO.
 By using data the system can learn to provide a more personalized ordering experience for customers.
 They are presented with more relevant (and hopefully delicious) meal choices which reflect their preferences and are intelligently predicted.

 One final note to keep in mind is that the use of PredictionIO doesn’t have to end with just providing meal recommendations to customers.
-For instance, you might also add “People who buy this meal also buy….” suggestions by using the Item Similarity Engine with just a few lines of code:
+For instance, you might also add “People who buy this meal also buy….” suggestions by using the Similar Product Engine.

 Once PredictionIO is hooked to your app, you will be able to predict user preferences, and this can open up a number of possibilities to make your app smarter than ever!
 Download PredictionIO and try it yourself.